scala-ide/docs/user/features/typingviewing.rst

 Code Completion
 ---------------

 Scala IDE provides full code completion support, returning the entities available in the current context.
+Code completion is enable by using ``Ctrl+Space`` in the Scala Editor.

 In **Scala source files**, code completion returns the valid Scala and Java proposals.